 This figure shows the strong reverse correlation (-0.8 out of -1.0) between countries’ IQ scores and their fertility rates.
 The x axis represents the IQ scores and the y axis represents the fertility rate.
 As you can see, if you go to the right side of the figure (high IQ score), the fertility rate gets lower.
 This is a typical linear correlation.

-Japan’s birth rate is not particularly low at all considering the higher the IQ, the lower the birth rate.
+Japan’s birth rate is not particularly low considering that the higher the educational attainment, the lower the birth rate.

 Japan is merely following this global trend.
 If there are true outliers, they are countries like Singapore or Cuba.